Ten-Eyed Man: Pre-Crisis

-Philip Reardon served as a soldier in the U.S. Special Forces during the Vietnam War until he was honorably discharged after a grenade fragment hit him between the eyes, leaving a scar which gave him the nickname "Three-Eyed Reardon".
+Philip Reardon was a soldier in the U.S. Special Forces during the Vietnam War until he was honorably discharged after a grenade fragment hit him between the eyes, leaving a scar which gave him the nickname "Three-Eyed Reardon".
 He returned to civilian life as a warehouse security guard.
 One night, he was knocked out by thieves who planted a bomb to destroy the warehouse.
 When Batman arrived at the scene, Reardon recovered, but his vision was blurred.
 Mistaking Batman for one of the thieves, Reardon battled him.
 When he recognized Batman, the warehouse exploded and Reardon's retinas were burned, blinding him.
-Wanting to make use of Reardon, the thieves took him to a doctor who states that his eyes cannot be repaired.
-Ophthalmologist Dr. Engstrom tended to Reardon, performing an experimental procedure that connected his optic nerves to the sensory cells in his fingertips and enabled him to see through them.
-Reardon blamed Batman for what had happened and tried to take revenge on him.
-As Batman was also affected by the blast, he used black contact lenses to help him out.
-As Reardon attacked Batman, Alfred Pennyworth helped Batman by coordinating instructions to him through the microphone in Batman's mask.
-Upon finding out that Reardon can see through his hands, Batman used this to his advantage by using his cape to wrap up the Ten-Eyed Man's hands and then knocked him unconscious.
-After Batman contacted Dr. Engstrom, Reardon got away.
+Wanting to make use of Reardon, the thieves take him to a doctor, who states that his eyes cannot be repaired.
+Ophthalmologist Dr. Engstrom tends to Reardon, performing an experimental procedure that connects his optic nerves to the sensory cells in his fingertips and enables him to see through them.
+Reardon blames Batman for what had happened and tries to take revenge on him.
+As Batman was also affected by the blast, he uses black contact lenses to aid his vision.
+As Reardon attacks Batman, Alfred Pennyworth helps Batman by coordinating instructions to him through the microphone in his mask.
+After finding out that Reardon can see through his hands, Batman wraps up Reardon's hands in his cape and then knocks him unconscious.
+After regaining consciousness, Reardon escapes.

-Waking up one night in his apartment following a nightmare involving Batman attacking him with a flamethrower, Philip Reardon finds himself unable to see, thinking that Batman blinded him again, only to remember that he had placed gloves on his hands since his "eyes" lack eyelids.
-He then goes to apply for a job as an air marshal, which he passes with his talents and starts making plans to have his revenge on Batman.
-After hijacking an airplane to lure Batman to Vietnam, Reardon led Batman on a chase through the jungle before being defeated.
+Waking up one night in his apartment following a nightmare involving Batman attacking him with a flamethrower, Philip Reardon finds himself unable to see, thinking that Batman blinded him again, only to remember that he had placed gloves on his hands to protect his nerves, since his "eyes" lack eyelids.
+He then goes to apply for a job as an air marshal, which he passes with his talents and starts making plans to get revenge on Batman.
+After hijacking an airplane to lure Batman to Vietnam, Reardon leads Batman on a chase through the jungle before being defeated.

 Redesign as a Man-Bat villain

-When incarcerated at Gotham State Penitentiary, Readon was kept in a jail cell, where the correction officers had his hands locked in a special opaque box to restrict his vision.
+When incarcerated at Gotham State Penitentiary, Readon has his hands locked in a special opaque box to restrict his vision.
 Director Lowell has him released from prison.
-Due to Reardon's nerve grafts starting to fail him, Director Lowell has him go after Man-Bat and capture him where he will find a way to transfer Man-Bat's sonar energy to him.
-Reardon was given a costume that includes opaque goggles and became Ten-Eyed Man where he went after Man-Bat.
-Ten-Eyed Man was defeated by Man-Bat and fell off the building to his apparent death.
+While Reardon's nerve grafts were failing him, Lowell has him go after Man-Bat and capture him.
+Reardon is given a costume that includes opaque goggles and goes after Man-Bat.
+Ten-Eyed Man is defeated by Man-Bat and falls off the building to his apparent death.

-During the "Crisis on Infinite Earths" storyline, Ten-Eyed Man was killed by Anti-Monitor's shadow demons before eventually being resurrected by the Psycho-Pirate.
+During the "Crisis on Infinite Earths" storyline, Ten-Eyed Man is killed by Anti-Monitor's shadow demons.